restic/restic/doc/Manual.md

 Additionally `**` exludes arbitrary subdirectories.
 Environment-variables in exclude-files are expanded with [`os.ExpandEnv`](https://golang.org/pkg/os/#ExpandEnv).

+By specifying the option `--one-file-system` you can instruct restic to only backup files from the file systems the initially specified files or directories reside on.
+For example, calling restic like this won't backup `/sys` or `/dev` on a Linux system:

+    $ restic -r /tmp/backup backup --one-file-system /

 ## Reading data from stdin

 Sometimes it can be nice to directly save the output of a program, e.g.